Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

-In the excitement that follows finding the right candidate, employers often forget that the reference checking process is an integral part of recruitment.
+In the excitement that follows finding the right candidate, employers often forget that the reference checking process is an integral recruitment tool.
+However, in order to gather the right insights and be sure that you are making the right hiring decision based on your reference check, it is vital to ensure that you ask the right questions.

 A lack of standardisation in employment reference checking leaves organisations open to risk.
 Getting the process right is critical to ensuring you get the best people through the door before they go elsewhere.